How to become a better photographer (5 myths stopping you)

 While it is true that the top of the range cameras have more advanced sensors and are more capable of working at greater extremes of light, you have to ask yourself how necessary is that to you?

-If you’re a wedding photographer, you’ll need to produce great images in all kinds of not great light.
-Churches are generally not the best lit places and many reception venues have small windows too.
+• Wedding photographers need to produce great images in all kinds of not great light.
+Churches, for example, are often not well lit and many reception venues have small windows too.

-Photographing at home with natural light only, you could face the same problem if you don’t have big windows as there won’t be much natural light to work with.
+• Photographing with natural light at home, you could face the same problem if you don’t have big windows as there won’t be much natural light to work with.

-In many ways buying a better camera in the hopes that it will improve your photography will actually stop you, or at least slow you down, from becoming a better photographer.
+In many ways buying a better camera in the hopes that it’ll improve your photography will actually stop you, or at least slow you down, from becoming a better photographer.

 Photography myth 5 – more photos equals better photos